LongBu/AWS-SAP-C02-Study-Guide/README.md

   * For Apache Flink (on a cluster):
     * Input: Kinesis Data Stream or Amazon MSK
     * Output: Sink (S3/Kinesis Data Firehose)
+  * The HOTSPOTS function (now primarily part of Amazon Managed Service for Apache Flink) is a ML feature, primarily used within Kinesis Data Analytics for SQL Applications, designed to identify relatively dense regions (clusters) in streaming data without requiring explicit, manual model training.

 ### Amazon Managed Streaming for Apache Kafka (MSK):
   * Alternative to Amazon Kinesis